About the Scholarship

 - be a U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands.

-- have a documented history of receiving need-based financial aid during their undergraduate years.
-Primary evidence of meeting this criterion is a student’s history of receiving need-based institutional, state, or federal grands-in-aid.
+- have a documented history of receiving need-based financial aid during their undergraduate years, with a preference for Pell Grant recipients.
+Other evidence of meeting this criterion is a student’s history of receiving need-based institutional, state, or federal grands-in-aid.
 The nominated student will be required to complete and submit a Financial Aid Data Sheet outlining how the student meets this criterion.
-During the selection process, the amount of financial need will be one of the factors considered with preference being given to candidates for whom the awarding of a scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.
+During the selection process, the amount of financial need will be one of the factors considered with preference being given to candidates for whom the awarding of a Beinecke Scholarship would significantly increase the likelihood of the student’s being able to attend graduate school.

 - Graduate Program & Goals: Strong applicants will be “highly motivated students” and “courageous in the selection of a graduate course of study in the arts, humanities and social sciences”.
 Beinecke emphasizes terminal degrees and pursuit of a research-based career following graduate school.